brandonros/wasm_websocket_rpc/README.md

 # wasm_websocket_rpc_client
-RPC over WebSocket with MessagePack + WebAssembly + Rust
+RPC over WebSocket with MessagePack + WebAssembly + Rust client

 ## How to use